 When you are ready to leave, the post-op nurse will review instructions for post- operative care with you and your caregiver/responsible party.
 You will be given a copy of these instructions and any prescriptions which may have been written for you by your surgeon.
 You will exit the surgery center through a private door, accompanied by a member of our staff.

 On the day following your surgery, you will typically see your surgeon at his/her office (not at Independent Surgery Center).
-If your surgery does not require a follow-up visit, you will receive a phone call in two to three days from our nursing staff to check on your status since discharge.
+If your surgery does not require a follow-up visit, you will receive a phone call in two to five days from our nursing staff to check on your status since discharge.